Nick Rodriguez

-Nick Rodriguez (born August 30, 1996) is an American professional submission grappler, Brazilian jiu-jitsu (BJJ) practitioner and former amateur wrestler.
+Nicholas Pete Rodriguez (born August 30, 1996) is an American professional submission grappler and Brazilian jiu-jitsu (BJJ) black belt, commonly known as Nicky Rod.

-As a BJJ blue belt Rodriguez won the 2018 World No-Gi Championship then the ADCC West Coast Trials before winning silver at the 2019 ADCC Submission Fighting World Championship and silver at the 2022 edition.
+A former amateur wrestler, Rodriguez won in 2018 the ADCC West Coast Trials to qualify for the 2019 ADCC Submission Fighting World Championships, where he won silver, while still a BJJ blue belt.
+He won silver again at the 2022 ADCC World.

 Early life and education

-Nicholas Pete Rodriguez was born on 30 August 1996 in Philadelphia, Pennsylvania, raised in Clayton, New Jersey, and attended Clayton High School.
+Nicholas Pete Rodriguez was born on August 30, 1996 in Philadelphia, Pennsylvania.
+He was raised in Clayton, New Jersey and attended Clayton High School.

-Wrestling career

 Rodriguez began wrestling in sixth grade.

+Amateur wrestling career

+High school career

+Rodriguez was a wrestler in high school.
 He qualified for the NJSIAA championships as a senior but did not place.

-College career
+Collegiate career

 After high school, Rodriguez attended Ferrum College, that has an NCAA Division III wrestling program.
-In between his last match as a high school wrestler and his first match as a collegiate wrestler, he gained 50 pounds, bulking up from 170 to 220 pounds.
-Rodriguez attended college for one year during which he placed fourth at the East Regionals and had a record of 23 wins and 4 losses.
-He decided to pursue modeling career with Wilhelmina Models and performed very briefly with Chippendales.
+In between his last match as a high school wrestler and his first match as a collegiate wrestler, he gained 50 pounds, going from 170 to 220 pounds.
+Rodriguez attended college for one year, during which he placed fourth at the East Regionals and had a record of 23 wins and 4 losses.
+After college, he decided to pursue a modeling career with Wilhelmina Models.

-USA Wrestling career
+Post-collegiate career

-Rodriguez returned to wrestling on October 5, 2019, when he faced that year's U.S. Wrestling World Team Member Pat Downey in a super-fight under freestyle rules at Who's Number One.
+Rodriguez returned to wrestling on October 5, 2019, when he faced that year's USA Wrestling World Team Member Pat Downey in a super-fight under freestyle rules at Who's Number One.
 He lost the match by technical fall.

-Professional Grappling career
+Professional grappling career

 2018

-In 2018, Rodriguez was persuaded by a friend to attend his first Jiu-jitsu class to stay fit.
+In 2018, Rodriguez was persuaded by a friend to attend his first jiu-jitsu class to stay fit.
 After two weeks of training, he attended his first submission wrestling competition and went on to win the advanced 230 pounds and absolute brackets.
 A few months later, he moved to Renzo Gracie Academy with coach John Danaher, who awarded him his blue belt later on.

 After a failed attempt to qualify for the ADCCs, Rodriguez competed at the IBJJF World Championship in the blue belt division.
 He defeated all three of his opponents to win the championship.

 2019

 As a blue belt, Rodriguez qualified for the 2019 ADCC World Championships after winning the North American trials.
-He defeated three notable Brazilian Jiu-Jitsu black belts in Mahamed Aly, Orlando Sanchez (BJJ), and Cyborg Abreu to make it to the finals, where he was downed by IBJJF Black Belt World Champion Kaynan Duarte on points, earning him 2nd place in the tournament.
+He defeated three notable jiu-jitsu black belts in Mahamed Aly, Orlando Sanchez, and Cyborg Abreu to make it to the finals, where he lost to black belt IBJJF World Champion Kaynan Duarte on points, earning him 2nd place in the tournament.
+He was promoted to purple belt on the ADCC podium by his coach Jay Regalbuto.
+Rodriguez became known by the nickname "Black Belt Slayer".

-He then competed against Duarte in a rematch in which he lost.
+He competed against Duarte in a rematch at Fight 2 Win, which he lost.
 He also competed at the BJJ Fanatics Grand Prix.